noamgariani11/picoCTF-2024-Writeup/Binary Explotation/format-string-0.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-format-string-0).

 Use, `nc mimas.picoctf.net 55122`, to connect.
 Once connected it gives three options to choose from:

 `Breakf@st_Burger, Gr%114d_Cheese, Bac0n_D3luxe`